jbmagination/jbmagination/info/MINECRAFT.md

    - This Legacy Console Edition version was never released physically
    - As with other Legacy Console editions, the Bedrock edition caused the Console edition to be delisted
    - eShop codes for delisted games cannot be redeemed, as such this game is unobtainable to me
-   - I believe that I can, however, play through a friend's Nintendo account - but I haven't confirmed this yet
+   - I believe that I can, however, play through a friend's Nintendo account - but I haven't confirmed this yet (currently confirming!)
  - Minecraft: Apple TV Edition
  - Minecraft: Gear VR Edition
  - Minecraft: Pocket Edition Demo